Cerebral palsy is a physical disability that affects movement and posture.

 pal•sy / lack of muscle control

-Cerebral palsy is an umbrella term that refers to a group of disorders affecting a person’s ability to move.
-It is due to damage to the developing brain either during pregnancy or shortly after birth.
+Cerebral palsy is due to damage to the developing brain during pregnancy, birth, or shortly after birth.

-Cerebral palsy affects people in different ways and can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture and balance.
-Although cerebral palsy is a permanent life-long condition, some of these signs of cerebral palsy can improve or worsen over time.
+Cerebral palsy affects people in different ways and can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture, and balance.
+This disability is a lifelong condition, and it’s different for everybody.

-People who have cerebral palsy may also have visual, learning, hearing, speech, epilepsy and intellectual impairments.
+People who have cerebral palsy may also have visual, learning, hearing, speech, epilepsy, and/or intellectual impairments.

 every hour